squarebracket/neatqueue-bot-commands/README.md

 | Pro City             | 1061301529597976700 | 1404512069318873261 |
 | Tricks Elite Circuit | 1264960696076992634 | 1285984148195905576 |
 | Tricks Pro Circuit   | 1264960696076992634 | 1413495681624178890 |

+# Thanks

+Thank you to @sopha_rui on twitch for pointing out NeatQueue has an API, without them this project wouldn't exist.